Q1 2020: GlobalReach Technology Features & Enhancements

-We’re sharing a summary of the latest features and updates that are now available.
+We’re sharing a summary of the latest features and updates that are now available across our Wi-Fi services for broadband carriers and service providers.

 Captive Portal Scheduling

-Visitors that connect to the captive portal during the opening hours will see a normal authentication journey.
-When the portal has been closed by the venue owner, visitors will see a custom out of hours splash page
+Visitors who connect to the captive portal during the opening hours will see a normal authentication journey.
+When the portal has been closed by the venue owner, visitors will see a custom out-of-hours splash page

 GlobalReach-WiFi-Opening-Hours